cp-algorithms/cp-algorithms/src/algebra/fft.md

 Some researchers attribute the discovery of the FFT to Runge and König in 1924.
 But actually Gauss developed such a method already in 1805, but never published it.

+Notice, that the FFT algorithm presented here runs in $O(n \log n)$ time, but it doesn't work for multiplying arbitrary big polynomials with arbitrary large coefficients or for multiplying arbitrary big integers.
+It can easily handle polynomials of size $10^5$ with small coefficients, or multiplying two numbers of size $10^6$, but at some point the range and the precision of the used floating point numbers will not no longer be enough to give accurate results.
+That is usually enough for solving competitive programming problems, but there are also more complex variations that can perform arbitrary large polynomial/integer multiplications.
+E.g. in 1971 Schönhage and Strasser developed a variation for multiplying arbitrary large numbers that applies the FFT recursively in rings structures running in $O(n \log n \log \log n)$.
+And recently (in 2019) Harvey and van der Hoeven published an algorithm that runs in true $O(\log n)$.

 ## Discrete Fourier transform

 Let there be a polynomial of degree $n - 1$: